URGENT: Safeguard the planet-critical microbiome from GMOs 2.0

 We have the solutions, both natural and technological…We just need you to Rise to the challenge and be a part of this global movement.

-We have a fantastic line-up of speakers and facilitators!
+A fantastic line-up of speakers and facilitators!

 Jeffrey Smith delivers transformational communication on a global scale.
 A bestselling author, award-winning filmmaker, celebrated public speaker, and penetrating interviewer, his work has influenced the behavior and health of millions of people worldwide.